brettchalupa/projectbook/src/general-graphical-apps/password-manager.md

 - UI for creating, managing, and viewing the generated passwords
 - Storing the data
-- Crytography with securely storing the data so others can't view the data
+- Cryptography with securely storing the data so others can't view the data

 [screenshot examples]
 [wireframes]